Nashville's original social dog place to play & stay!

 Red Rover is considered cage-free in that dogs are not isolated in individual kennels or rooms.
-However dogs are placed in smaller groups inside, based upon their size and temperament, in areas that may be surrounded by cage walls.
+However dogs are placed in smaller groups inside, based upon their size and temperament, in areas that may be surrounded by fencing.

 Extensive experience and fascination with behavior taught our general manager that social canine customers are more comfortable when they are not isolated no matter how fancy the isolation area is.
 Dogs who are comfortable tend to sleep and eat better when enjoying the opportunity to play and rest with other dog friends.

 Nights and down times are quieter here.
-Many dogs stress bark when they’re lonely and afraid in isolation.
+Here dogs don’t stress bark when they’re lonely and afraid because they are not isolated.
 We work diligently and use our experience to help dogs feel safe, more relaxed, and included.